4046 views

 Read also about the Trevi Fountain.

-A widely-known legend is that waters cast the fishing boat ashore once the Tiber river overflowed.
-It inspired the master and provided the basis for such a peculiar composition of the fountain.
+A widely-known legend is that waters cast the fishing boat ashore once the Tiber River overflowed.
+It inspired the master and provided the basis for such a peculiar fountain composition.

 Fashion shows, parties, and other incredible events of the high fashion industry organized by Valentino, Dolce&Gabanna, and other well-known designers can also be added to the long list of merits and credentials of this amazing and extraordinary beautiful sightseeing.